This is post #11 of a series regarding the Chase Ultimate Rewards program.

 Over the past month or so, I’ve gone through an entire series on the Chase Ultimate Rewards program.
 This program has received much publicity over the past year and it is definitely a top program for flexible travel.
 So with these posts, I’ve received MANY comments and questions that I think would be great to broadcast for all my readers.
 Here you go!

-Question 1: I recently (less than a week ago) got approved for a Sapphire Preferred and Ink Bold card.
-So I am hoping to get the full UR points after I fulfill spending requirements in given time.
-Since 50k UR points can be used for booking air-ticket worth $625, my Q is, Can I use 100k points to book an air ticket worth $1250??
+Question 1: I recently got approved for a Sapphire Preferred and Ink Plus card.
+So I am hoping to get the full Ultimate Reward points after I fulfill spending requirements in given time.
+Since 50,000 UR points can be used for booking air-ticket worth $625, can I use 100,000 points to book an air ticket worth $1250??

-Answer 1: Yes, you are absolutely able to combine your points into one account and then redeem the entire 100k.
+Answer 1: Yes, you are absolutely able to combine your points into one account and then redeem the entire your combined points.
 While all the points do not get clumped into the same bucket, you are able to easily transfer points from one account to another – for free.

-Answer 2: Unlike the Citi American Airlines credit card, there is no two browser trip.
-You can absolutely apply for both card, but be prepared to initially get declined for the 2nd one you apply for.
+Answer 2: There really is no two browser trick, however, you can absolutely apply for both card.
+Just be prepared to initially get declined for the 2nd one you apply for.
 Chase has gotten strict recently about the amount of Chase applications in a short time period.
 However, a quick call to the reconciliation department and having them transfer some lines of credit around will probably work and get you approved for the 2nd applied card.
+Of course there is no guarantee.

 Question 3: If you book a hotel with UR Points, do you get your hotel program points for the cost of the stay?
 What about credit toward status?